 When you get feedback from your boss, do not react defensively.
 When you begin to defend yourself and try out things from the past, you can not make the conversation with your boss possible.
 Even if you are certain that your boss is wrong, let go of the past and look at what could be better in the future.

 You drink coffee or smoke a cigarette

 Avoid caffeine and nicotine in the run-up to the crucial conversation with your boss.
 Being over-stimulated will not help you.
-This sound like a small thing, but in talking to your boss you need to be constructive, calm, listening well and be attentive.
+This sounds like a small thing, but in talking to your boss you need to be constructive, calm, listen well and be attentive.
 Being on edge or showing emotions will definitely not help you.

 You use e-mail

 If the communication really should be meaningful, then mailing is not the right way to start communicating about a (possible) conflict.
 Telephoning is possible, but it is best to do it face-to-face: your body language will tell your boss that you really want to do something about the problem.
 Of course this works two ways and you will be able to observe him.